Everything in business has a cost, right? To run yours, you’ll be paying for:

 Customer lifetime value is a calculation of how much total revenue you can reasonably expect to gain from a single customer.
 It’s a combination of a customer’s revenue value and their anticipated lifespan as an active customer.

-One of the benefits of calculating CLV is being able to identify the most significant customer segments in your audience who are the most valuable to your company.
+One of the benefits of calculating CLV is being able to identify the most significant customer segments in your audience – the ones who are the most valuable to your company.
 In terms of the Pareto Principle, it helps you see the 20% of high-value customers responsible for 80% of revenue.

 The longer a customer continues to purchase your products and services, the greater their lifetime value becomes.

-CLV really only makes sense when you factor in CAC.
+But customer lifetime value really only makes sense when you factor in customer acquisition cost.

-For example, if the CLV of your average customer is only $500 and it costs close to $1,000 to acquire them (advertising, marketing, special offers, labor), then could severely be losing money if you’re not able to pare back your acquisition costs and/or increase CLV through other products and services.
+For example, if the customer lifetime value of your average customer is only $500 and it costs close to $1,000 to acquire them (via advertising, marketing, special offers, labor, etc.), then they’re losing you money, and you’ll need to pare back your acquisition costs and/or increase CLV through other products and services.

 Another factor to keep in mind is the cost to serve.